amunguia/pipelines/README.md

 # Pipelines

+## In Development

 Pipelines is inspred by running a sequence of unix commands and piping the output from one to the input of the next.
 As a Haskell library, Pipelines allows you to define a sequence of functions that successively transforms a stream of input data.
 Each function, called a job, runs asyncrhonously in its own thread.
 Each job can be run accross an arbitrary number of threads.
-Exception handling is available at the pipeline level or at the level of a specific job.

 ## Getting Started